AnnaLozenko/computer_infrastructure/README.md

 ## Plotting - ```plot_data()```

-The script also defines a function ```plot_data(tickers, data_folder, plot_folder)``` that reads the downloaded CSV files from the 'data' folder, extracts the Close prices, and generates a line plot showing the stock prices over time for all FAANG companies.
-The plot is saved as a PNG file in the 'plots' folder with a timestamped filename (```faang_prices_YYYYMMDD-HHmmss.png```).
+The script also defines a function ```plot_data()``` that reads the downloaded CSV files from the 'data' folder, extracts the Close prices, and generates a line plot showing the stock prices over time for all FAANG companies.
+The plot is saved as a PNG file in the 'plots' folder with a timestamped filename (```YYYYMMDD-HHmmss.png```).

 ## Automation with GitHub Actions